Applied and Engineering Physics, MS

 Study elements of traditional physics programs and the application of physics to a diversity of critical societal problems in a program compatible with ongoing employment at local high-technology organizations

-- Choose from three emphases: Standard, Engineering Physics, or Applied Physics.
-(A concentration in Quantum Information Science and Engineering is coming soon!)
+- Choose from four concentrations: Standard, Engineering Physics, Applied Physics, or Quantum Information Science and Engineering.

 - Many courses are offered during late afternoon or evening hours to allow students with full-time employment to easily attend

 - Students employed at area high-technology organizations may take up to 6 credits (out of 30) for work done on the job under the guidance of a faculty member.